-6. Sleep Disturbances
+9. Sleep Disturbances

-- Inform your child about changes: Keeping your child in the dark about something you may be dealing with is okay.
+[pullquote]Inform your child about changes: Keeping your child in the dark about something you may be dealing with in your personal or professional front is okay.
 However, all changes that involve your child, like migrating to a new city, should be communicated as early as possible.[/pullquote]